mlcommons/training/graph_neural_network/README.md

 # 1. Problem
 This benchmark represents a multi-class node classification task in a heterogenous graph using  the [IGB Heterogeneous Dataset](https://github.com/IllinoisGraphBenchmark/IGB-Datasets) named IGBH-Full.
 The task is carried out using a [GAT](https://arxiv.org/abs/1710.10903) model based on the [Relational Graph Attention Networks](https://arxiv.org/abs/1904.05811) paper.

-This PR is currently WIP, please reference the [graphlearn-for-pytorch (GLT)](https://github.com/alibaba/graphlearn-for-pytorch/tree/main/examples/igbh) repository for the current implementation.
+The reference implementation is based on [graphlearn-for-pytorch (GLT)](https://github.com/alibaba/graphlearn-for-pytorch).

 # 2. Directions
 ### Steps to configure machine